Kids, toys and product liability

-Now let me give you some figures from the US Safety Products Commission:
+Now let me give you some figures from the US Product Safety Commission:

-In last year – 2013 – over 250,000 children were injured by toys badly enough to seek care from hospital emergency rooms.
-Many were injured far worse than that of course.
+In the last year 2013, over 200,000 children were injured by toys badly enough to seek care at hospital emergency rooms.
+Many were injured far worse than that, of course.

-In 2007, Natel, the largest toy maker in the world, recalled about 20 million toys because there were problems with the toys that year coming to America from China.
-Fisher Price recalled 10 million, so that’s about 30 million toys.
+In 2007, Mattel, the largest toy maker in the world, recalled about 20 million toys because there were problems that year with toys coming to America from China.
+Chinese toys had different problems with them.

-Now, the commission tells us that many of those toys escaped the recall, meaning you have them on your shelves and they’ve already been sold which means it’s too late to serve the recall because the consumers have them and your children are out there playing with them everyday.
+Fisher-Price recalled 10 million.
+So that’s about 30 million toys now.
+The Commission tells us that many of those toys escaped the recall, meaning you have them on your shelves.
+They’ve already been sold—it’s too late to recall them, because the consumers have them.
+And so your children are out there playing with them every day.